michaelyfan/corbii-web/README.md

 Check the Zenhub board for TODOs.

+## Development Instructions

+* Clone this repo
+* run `npm install`
+* acquire .env file from a head developer
+* run `npm run dev`
+Clone this repo, run `npm install`, and then run `npm run dev`.

 ## Deployment Specifications and Instructions

 During development, this app uses `concurrently` to run a webpack development server (port 8080) with hot reloading for react, and an express server (port 3000) with our api calls. `fetch` calls made on the client are proxied to the express server (this is specified in webpack settings).
 The dev environment can be started with `npm run dev`.

 For production, the app's `master` branch can be pushed to the Heroku remote repo with `git push heroku master`.
 Heroku is configured to run the `prod` script, specified in `package.json`, which will start the Express server.
 Then, Heroku will run the `heroku-postbuild` script, which will install all needed dependencies and build the React app into a `dist` directory, which the Express server is configured to statically serve.
 At this point, all should be good.

-Before pushing to Heroku, you can test the production process by mimicking it on your machine.
+Before pushing to Heroku, you can test that the production process succeeds by mimicking it on your machine.
 From the root directory:

 ```
 node src/server/server.js